geoscixyz/em/content/case_histories/mt_isa/survey.rst

   :figwidth: 50%
   :name: MIM_PDP_Simulation_Model

   : The recovered 2D conductivity models from the inversion of the pole-dipole data shown in :numref:`MIM_PDP_Simulation`.
-The top figure contains the deep conductor and the bottom lacks a deep conductor.
+The middle figure contains the deep conductor and the top lacks a deep conductor.
 In both figures, the true conductivity model is shown in grey scale for reference.